-In extremely rare instances, some Uyghurs prefer to use the Chinese version of their name over the ULY (or other Latinized) version.
-A prominent example of this is Wu'er Kaixi, the dissident who has been exiled to Taiwan since his leadership in the student movement in Beijing in 1989.
-His name in ULY is Örkesh, but he prefers to use Wu'er Kaixi:
+In rare instances, some Uyghurs prefer to use the Chinese version of their name over the ULY (or other Latinized) version.
+A seemingly similar, yet more complicated situation, is that of some Uyghurs who have become publicly known by the Chinese version of their name.
+Instead of the personal preference for a Uyghur language rendering of their name, some individuals have had the Chinese version normalized in global discourse.
+A prominent example of this is Wu'er Kaixi, the dissident who has been living in exile since his leadership in the student democracy movement in Beijing in 1989: